United States Accountable

 Revealing that which underpins inaccurate assessments and analogies of the Black experience in the United States since the arrival of the first documented African woman to the shores of Jamestown, Virginia in 1619.

-Saffron spice is as old as humanity.
-It has been used since the Stone age.
-Traces of saffron pigment were proved by modern methods in a prehistoric cave in Iraq and in wall painting in Santorini (Greece).
+Cooking A Few of my Favorite RecipesIncluded with a few recipes, at the bottom is a history of Saffron.
+A spice said to be as old as humanity, and in use since the Stone age.
+Traces of saffron pigment were proved by modern methods in a prehistoric cave in Iraq, and in...

 nebulous criterion